 The lead pair has a good chemistry brewing between them.
 Although Arjun is the one who narrates the story and is kind of his-version, Alia sure steals the show.
 Not just for the ease with which she manages to change in each of the frames but how effortlessly she makes herself look convincing as a Tamilian without any fuss.
 Arjun isn’t bad either, but Alia scores over him.

 The music by Shankar-Ehsaan-Loy suits the refreshing young feel of the movie and even the background score makes many of the scenes click.
-Cinematography makes the whole movie a notch higher, especially the way the weddings have been shot.
+Cinematography takes the whole movie a notch higher, especially the way the weddings have been shot.
 Casting has been done beautifully.
-While Amrita Rao (Arjun’s mother) becomes the typical Punjabi maa throwing about tantrums and emotional blackmailing then and now, Ronit Roy (Arjun’s Dad) brings in the drunk-dad having a tiff with his son back on screen after his much memorable performance in Udaan.
-Alia’s parents (Mom played by Revathi and Dad played by Shiv Kumar Subramaniam) have little to do in the movie comparatively but they do justice to whatever they had to do.
+While Amrita Rao (Arjun’s mother) becomes the typical Punjabi maa throwing about tantrums and emotional blackmailing then and now, Ronit Roy (Arjun’s Dad) brings in the drunk-dad-with-issues back on screen after his much memorable performance in Udaan.
+Alia’s parents (Mom played by Revathi and Dad played by Shiv Kumar Subramaniam) have little to do in the movie comparatively but they do justice to whatever they are part of.